Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Q: Do you have a health guarantee?

-Each puppy has been seen by our vet and issued a health certificate.
-Puppies are up-to-date on shots and wormings.
-They have been started on heartworm medication and will go home clean and with Frontline Spray for fleas.
+They have been started on heartworm medication and will go home clean with Frontline Plus or Advantage for fleas.
 Click here for our Kennel Purchase Contract.

 Q: What is the buyer expected to provide?